ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Credits
 * dreamsyntax for starting this project/everything
-* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, SuperShadow, structs analysis, and numerous other address discoveries
+* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, Airbug, CoasterFix, GravitySwitchers, PlayerPointer, SuperShadow, structs analysis, and numerous other address discoveries
 * LimblessVector for his work on identifying objects, work on the initial memory list, SinglePlayer Widescreen Hack, Stray Pixel under HP Bars fix
-* TheHatedGravity for red/yellow TrueBlackShadow textures, v1.2+ MenuUI, v2.0 Banner, and a ton of testing
+* TheHatedGravity for red/yellow TrueBlackShadow textures, HD font, v1.2+ MenuUI, v2.0 Banner, and a ton of testing
 * Original Shadow vector used in banner by nibroc_rock (modified)
 * Muzzarino for some symbol findings